quattor/quattor.github.com/_aquilon/site_configuration.md

 List your own addresses, rooms...  but remember that each step depends on the previous ones.
 If you want to add European countries, you have to insert Europe as a continent first!
+Also note that object names should not start with a digit and cannot contain spaces.

 ### Your hardware inventory